 In wine and grape juice, unlike grapes, they are also found as aglycones, as a result of the acid hydrolysis that occurs during processing and storage.
 They are present in wine in a variable amount, and the major molecules are the glycosides of quercetin and myricetin, which alone represent 20-50% of the total flavonols in red wine.

-Hydroxycinnamic acids are the main class of non-flavonoid polyphenols in grapes and the major polyphenols in white wine.
+Hydroxycinnamic acids are the main class of non-flavonoid polyphenols from grapes and the major polyphenols in white wine.

 The most important are p-coumaric, caffeic, sinapic, and ferulic acids, present in wine as esters with tartaric acid.